SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 Execute the following script to start the server:

+- On Linux: bin/linux-x86-64/sonar.sh start
-- On Linux/Mac OS: bin/<YOUR OS>/sonar.sh start
+- On macOS: bin/macosx-universal-64/sonar.sh start
 - On Windows: bin/windows-x86-64/StartSonar.bat

 You can now browse SonarQube at _http://localhost:9000_ (the default System administrator credentials are `admin`/`admin`).